UW women's soccer keeps winning

 Winning seems to come naturally for the University of Washington women's soccer team.

-The program that was only founded in 1991 has already made the NCAA tournament 17 times, with 12 appearances in the Round of 32, five in the Round of 16 and two in the quarterfinals.
+The program that was only founded in 1991 has already made the NCAA tournament 18 times, with 13 appearances in the Round of 32, six in the Round of 16 and three in the quarterfinals.

-The Huskies have one regular season conference championship, coming in the year 2000.
+The Huskies have two regular season conference championships, coming in the year 2000 in the Pac-12 and in 2025 in the Big Ten.

-The two teams that made the deepest drives into the tournament were the UW quarterfinalist teams of 2004 and 2010.
+The three teams that made the deepest drives into the tournament were the UW quarterfinalist teams of 2004, 2010 and 2025.

 The rest only made it as far as the first round, but there were only five Huskies squads that did that.

-Washington has spent five seasons under the leadership of current head coach Nicole Van Dyke.
+Washington has spent six seasons under the leadership of current head coach Nicole Van Dyke.

 The UW plays its regular season in the fall but also has matches in the late winter and spring.